TheAdnan/Hadis-dana-Firefox-Addon/README.md

-# Hadis-dana-Firefox-Addon
+# Hadis dana (Firefox Add-on)

+Experimental addon.
 Displays "Hadis dana" on the front page of islamskazajednica.ba, instead of the logo.